Scroll down for selected seat details

 8. IMPORTANT: You will be scored by GPS track log file that you will turn in to the scorers at the end of the TSD component.
 The format is a raw, unedited gpx file of your complete track for the day.
 You will need to use a GPS or a SmartPhone/Tablet app that can record your track and show a time stamp for each trackpoint.
 We will overlay your track on the master track checkpoints to determine how early or late you were.
 You must be able to provide us your track electronically via Bluetooth, Wireless, USB or SD card for us to score you.

 9. How is ‘Tread Lightly’ being incorporated into this course?
 A: Good question.
 The event organizers will have taken and passed the “Tread Lightly!
 101” awareness course and have incorporated TL principles in this event.
 All participants are encouraged to take the training as well. https://tread-lightly.teachable.com/p/online-awareness-course.
 Additionally, we are posting a list of Do’s and Don’ts that all participants must adhere to.
 Lastly, we’ll be looking at your tracks for evidence of blatant speeding.

 13. What are the vehicle requirements?
-4WD or AWD capability.
-Serviceable tires capable of providing traction on muddy roads.
+4WD capability.
+Serviceable MT tires capable of providing traction on muddy roads.
 Recovery gear and spare tire.
-Winch not required.
+Winch is not required but highly, highly recommended.
 If you get stuck or breakdown it’s on your team to get you unstuck or fixed.
-Vehicles must be street legal for VA and WV.
+Vehicles must be street legal for WV.
 You will be out in the wood potentially hours from the closest house and no cell service.
 Plan accordingly and be self-sufficient in food, water, tools and gear.